New Jersey Jackknife Accident Attorneys

 Another hazard to drivers is the spilled cargo, fuel, or other debris that is deposited on the road by the jackknifed semi.
 All drivers should be cautious when they encounter a semi-truck on a roadway.
 It’s important to give them plenty of space in order to avoid being caught up in a jackknife accident.

-If you have been the victim of a jackknife accident, the attorneys at Brach Eichler Trial Lawyers understand exactly what it takes to protect your rights and get you the compensation you need.
+If you have been the victim of a jackknife accident, the attorneys at Brach Eichler Injury Lawyers understand exactly what it takes to protect your rights and get you the compensation you need.
 Call our office today at (973) 364-8300 to speak with someone who can explain how we can assist you.

 What Causes Jackknife Accidents?

 A semi-truck is vulnerable to jackknifing any time it loses traction with the roadway.
 The heavier a semi-truck is, the less likely it is to jackknife, but the longer it is, the more propensity there is to jackknife.
 The following factors contribute to why jackknife accidents happen:

 - High speed.
 Just like any type of motor vehicle accident, speeding is the main contributor.
 The more a vehicle weighs and the faster it’s traveling, the longer it takes to stop.
 At 60 mph, a loaded semi-truck requires approximately 370 feet to stop.

 - Emergency braking.
 In situations where the driver loses control of the semi-truck, there are three options for stopping which can overturn or jackknife the semi:

 - Lock the steering axle brakes.
 These keep the truck moving straight-ahead no matter which direction the driver is steering.

 - Secure the drive shafts.
 This should be done only at very slow speeds when the truck is backing up.

 - Lock the trailer axles.
 This causes the driver to lose directional control.